Nomad Migration & Eagle Hunting Trek: Mongolia

 Support

-The expedition will have a full support crew.
-On the trek your large rucksacks will be transported by camels.
-You only need to carry a day pack while hiking.
+The expedition will have a full support crew and support vehicles.
+On the migration your large packs will be transported by vehicle between ger-stays.
+You only need to carry a day pack while hiking, or horse riding during the day.

 Temperatures

-Typically will range between 10 to 20 degrees Celsius during the day, but may fall to as low as zero degrees at night.
-In August the weather should be fine.
+Typically will range between -5 to 5 degrees Celsius during the day, but may fall to as low as -20 degrees at night.
+To reiterate on previous trips, the weather has been fine and sunnyfor the most part , and so perfect for hiking with the right clothing.

 Toilets & Washing